DamianGillessen1989/que-padrisimo/README.md

 My Goals:

 - I aimed to streamline the user journey, ensuring smooth navigation across the platform.
-- I endeavored to enhance textual clarity to prevent any potential user confusion.
+- I endeavoured to enhance textual clarity to prevent any potential user confusion.
 - My aspiration was to elicit positive emotional responses from users, fostering deeper engagement.
 - I worked towards maintaining coherence and relevance across all elements of the content.
 - Lastly, I focused on structuring the content in a way that avoids overwhelming users.